reinahandal/skillful_project/README.md

 Skillful is a website to find tutors in your area for any skill you would like to learn.
 This can include anything from learning the piano to learning python!
 It therefore promotes lifelong learning and continuous self development by connecting tutors and interested students.

+## Tech Stack
+This project was built using the Java Spring Boot Framework, and uses the following technologies:

+HTML, CSS, Bootstrap

+Spring Boot, Spring Security, Bcrypt, Gmail API

 ## Functionalities and Features